Saya San: Anglo-Burmese conflicts

-Briefly, the imperial history of Burma had sustained almost eight centuries.
-In the 9th century the Tibeto-Burman speaking Burmese, began migrating to the Irrawaddy valley from present-day Yunnan's Nanzhao kingdom and then established the Pagan Kingdom in 1057.
-Pagan's power slowly waned in the 13th century.
-Kublai Khan's Mongol forces invaded northern Burma and sacked Pagan city itself, the kingdom fall in 1287.
-In the second half of the 16th century, the Taungoo dynasty reunified the country, and founded the largest empire in the history of Southeast Asia for a brief period.
-In the 18th century, the Konbaung dynasty restored the kingdom, and went to war with all its neighbors.
+In the 9th century, the Tibeto-Burman speaking Burmese began migrating to the Irrawaddy River from present-day Yunnan's Nanzhao Kingdom and then established the Pagan Kingdom in 1057.
+The prerogative influence of the Pagan dynasty over the region of modern-day Myanmar began to wane in the 13th century.
+Kublai Khan's Mongol forces invaded northern Burma and sacked the city of Pagan itself, and the kingdom fell in 1287.
+In the second half of the 16th century, the Taungoo dynasty reunified the country, and founded what was briefly the largest empire in the history of Southeast Asia.
+In the 18th century, the Konbaung dynasty restored the Burmese hegemony and went to war with its neighbors.
 The kingdom fought three wars with the British.
-In 1885, the kingdom was defeated in the Third Anglo-Burmese War, and the King Thebaw, was deported to India.
-Eventually, Burma was fully annexed into the British Raj in 1886, but the more difficult task of maintaining stability remained, as the colonial government authorities immediately faced a number of uprisings that erupted throughout the formal Burmese Kingdom.
+In 1885, the kingdom was defeated in the Third Anglo-Burmese War, and King Thebaw was deported to India.
+Eventually, Burma was fully annexed into the British Raj in 1886, but the colonial government authorities immediately faced several uprisings that erupted throughout the former Burmese Kingdom, challenging sovereignty.

-By the 1890s, colonial officials had determined that the main pacification campaigns were successful, and they could concentrate on the business of building a social-economic infrastructure that could support their interest in the vast teak, mineral, and agricultural resources that their new colony provided.
-Attached as a province of India, British Burma would be subject to administrative policies established in New Delhi as well as the vast array of procedural structures that characterized the Indian Civil Service.
-The new territories were divided into districts and assigned a commissioner with a small support staff.
-Through the prism and experience of British India, Burmese people, cultures, languages and histories were constructed by imperial surveys that now sought to map the new territories.
-Indigenous healing practices, rituals, folktales, notions of authority and village life would be organized and categorized according to how well the district officer understood what he was observing.
-Moreover, when the British government annexed the Kingdom of Burma in 1885–1886, they transferred the Burmese royal throne to a museum in Calcutta.
+By the 1890s, colonial officials had determined that the main pacification campaigns were successful, and they could concentrate on building a socio-economic infrastructure that supported their interest in the vast tea, mineral, and agricultural bounties in the colony.
+Attached as a province of India, British Burma was subjected to administrative policies established in New Delhi as well as the vast array of procedural structures that characterized the Indian Civil Service.
+The new dominions were divided into districts and assigned a commissioner with a small support staff.
+Through the prism and experience of British India, the Burmese people, culture, language, and history were constructed by imperial surveys that now sought to map the new territories.
+Indigenous healing practices, rituals, folktales, notions of authority, and village life were organized and categorized according to how well the district officer understood what he was observing.
+When the British government annexed the Kingdom of Burma in 1885–1886, they transferred the Burmese royal throne to a museum in Calcutta.
 Meanwhile, the Palace of Mandalay was converted into a gentlemen's club, which was seen as offensive by the Burmese.
-In other words, the establishment colonial rule had changed the social landscape of ancient Burma in a manner that caused much resentment.
+Colonial rule changed the social landscape of ancient Burma in a manner that caused much resentment.